-- 2. Congress adopted the Clean Water Act as a uniform and comprehensive national approach to water protection to replace decades of fragmented approaches that had relied on the states and had failed to protect the nation's waters.
-It is one of the nation's most important and successful environmental laws. - 3.
-Plaintiffs challenge two final rules promulgated by the United States Environmental Protection Agency ("EPA"); Andrew Wheeler, Administrator of the EPA; the United States Army Corps of Engineers ("Corps"); and R.D.
-James, Assistant Secretary of the Army for Civil Works (collectively, "the Agencies").
-The first, entitled "Definition of Waters of the U.S.: Recodification of Pre-Existing Rules," 84 Fed.
+2. Congress adopted the Clean Water Act as a uniform and comprehensive national 8 approach to water protection to replace decades of fragmented approaches that had relied on the states and had failed to protect the nation's waters.
+It is one of the nation's most important and 10 successful environmental laws.

+11 3.
+Plaintiffs challenge two final rules promulgated by the United States 12 Environmental Protection Agency ("EPA"); Andrew Wheeler, Administrator of the EPA; the 13 United States Army Corps of Engineers ("Corps"); and R.D.
+James, Assistant Secretary of the 14 Army for Civil Works (collectively, "the Agencies").
+The first, entitled "Definition of Waters of 15 the U.S.: Recodification of Pre-Existing Rules," 84 Fed.
 Reg.
-56,626 (October 22, 2019) (the "Repeal Rule"), repealed the 2015 "Clean Water Rule" which defined the term "waters of the United States" in the Clean Water Act.
-The second, entitled "The Navigable Waters Protection Rule: Definition of Waters of the United States," 85 Fed.
+56,626 (October 22, 2019) (the 16 "Repeal Rule"), repealed the 2015 "Clean Water Rule" which defined the term "waters of the 17 United States" in the Clean Water Act.
+The second, entitled "The Navigable Waters Protection 18 Rule: Definition of Waters of the United States," 85 Fed.
 Reg.
-22,250 (April 21, 2020) (the "Navigable Waters Rule"), replaced the Clean Water Rule and its predecessor rules with a definition of "waters of the United States" that substantially narrows the waters protected by the Act. - 4.
-The Navigable Waters Rule exceeds the Agencies' statutory authority and is contrary to the Clean Water Act's text, structure, objectives, and legislative history requiring broad protection of all the Nation's waters, because its provisions exclude waters from the protections required and afforded by the Act. - 5.
-Plaintiffs also challenge the Repeal Rule and the Navigable Waters Rule as arbitrary and capricious because both rules are contrary to the evidence before the Agencies, including vast volumes of science and technical evidence in the administrative record and the uncontroverted findings made by the EPA and its own Science Advisory Board.
-The Agencies also failed to explain their decision to reverse prior regulations and failed to consider important aspects of the problem, including the effects on water quality and aquatic ecosystems of stripping protections for large numbers of waters, the ecological importance of protecting the excluded waters, and the effects of the reversal on the objectives of the Clean Water Act.
-These decisions are arbitrary, capricious, and contrary to law in violation of the Administrative Procedure Act ("APA"), 5 U.S.C. § 706(2).
+22,250 (April 21, 2020) (the 19 "Navigable Waters Rule"), replaced the Clean Water Rule and its predecessor rules with a 20 definition of "waters of the United States" that substantially narrows the waters protected by the 21 Act.

+22 4.
+The Navigable Waters Rule exceeds the Agencies' statutory authority and is 23 contrary to the Clean Water Act's text, structure, objectives, and legislative history requiring broad protection of all the Nation's waters, because its provisions exclude waters from the protections required and afforded by the Act.